moodle/devdocs/docs/guides/upgrade/index.md

     if ($oldversion < 2019031200) {
         // Perform the upgrade from version 2019031200 to the next version.

-        // The content of this section should be generated using the XMLDB Editor.
     }

     if ($oldversion < 2019031201) {
         // Perform the upgrade from version 2019031201 to the next version.

-        // The content of this section should be generated using the XMLDB Editor.
     }

     // Everything has succeeded to here.
 Return true.